 - Changes to your hearing: If you’re an adult and you have a hearing aid, you’ve probably gone with one of those very tiny, easy to hide devices.
 Those devices tend to be very precisely calibrated–they have exactly the amount of power you need.
 So if your hearing gets worse (not ideal, obviously, but it does happen), you might need to switch to a more powerful set of hearing aids.

 We have to acknowledge that hearing aids are pretty personal things.
-In many cases, they are programmed specifically for your ears and may have custom molds.
+They are programmed specifically for your ears and may have custom molds.
 They are also a significant investment.
 So getting the most bang for your buck–getting your hearing aid to last as long as possible–is a common goal.

 And it’s one you can achieve.
 Really, the best thing you can do to make sure your hearing aids last as long as possible is to take care of them.
 Try not to drop them or get them wet.
 And make sure you do all the required maintenance and cleaning (seriously–no one likes cleaning, but it’s like a chore–you’ve got to do it).

-You’ll usually be able to get a good five years out of a hearing aid.
+You’ll usually be able to get a good three to five years out of a hearing aid.
 Whether you can get more than that is, often, up to chance.
-But sometimes it’s up to you.
+Taking care of it will help.